easyctf/easyctf-2015-writeups/adoughbee_500.md

 The serial is 25 characters long, alphanumeric.
 When you submit the flag, don't include `easyctf{}`.

+## Hint

+How does the program check your serial?

 ## External Writeups

 *None yet!*